pivotal/docs-tap/scst-scan/choreographer.md

 **NOTE:** Detailed information pertaining to vulnerabilities found will not display in the output from `kubectl describe`, it is instead sent to the Metadata Store, where it can be queried there.

-## Querying the Metadata Store for Vulnerability Results using the Insight CLI
+## Querying the Metadata Store for vulnerability results using the Insight CLI

 1. In a separate terminal, set up a port-forwarding to the Metadata Store by running: